etc5523-2021/blog-Klaus-csh/README.md

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

+My name is Shaohu Chen

 My selected country is Canada [FILL].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in https://etc5523-2021.github.io/blog-Klaus-csh/posts/2021-08-31-covid/ [FILL].html

 - [ ] Selected a country
 - [ ] Website with R markdown